 Wild oily fish are a rich source of Omega 3 fatty acids, the most important of all fats.
 Every cell in your body requires healthy fat to function – and none so more than the cells lining the walls of your gut!
 Omega 3 is also a powerful anti-inflammatory, helping to soothe irritation in the intestines and set the stage for healthy new cells to form.

-The best fish to include in your Candida diet are salmon, mackerel, sardines, anchovy, halibut, and tuna.
+The best fish to include in your Candida diet are salmon, mackerel, sardines, anchovy, and halibut.
 Try to have at least 2-3 servings per week to reach optimal Omega 3 intake.

 Also known as ‘golden milk’, the turmeric latte has become one of the hottest health drinks of the decade!
 Turmeric is renowned for its proven anti-inflammatory properties, especially in intestinal disorders such as leaky gut.
 Turmeric is also believed to combat pathogenic bacteria in the gut and help heal gut permeability by drawing together junctions between cells in the gut wall.